 The wildlife in Kasanka has specialist species including sitatunga, Lichtenstein’s hartebeest, grysbok, yellowbacked duiker and blue monkey.
-It is also the site to one of greatest wildlife spectacles in Africa when approximately 8 million straw-coloured fruitbats descend on the park.
+It is also the site to one of greatest wildlife spectacles in Africa when over ten million straw-coloured fruitbats descend on the park.

 This phenomenon happens from mid-October to December coinciding with the start of the rainy season, which ripens the local fruits and berries, such as masuku, waterberry and mufinsa.
 All the bats choose to roost in a large patch of indigenous woodland (locally known as 'mshitu' or swamp forest) and this creates what is believed to be the highest density of mammals on the planet.